Pet Insurance Tip Sheet

 There’s one thing that most people who have pets get wrong: They don’t get pet insurance for their dog or cat.
 That’s a serious mistake.

 - Myth 1: It costs too much.
 Not true.
 You can get basic coverage of your pet for a low monthly payment that’s roughly the cost of a bag of pet food.
+(Curious about the cost?
+Get a FREE, no-hassle quote.)

 - Myth 2: But my pet isn’t sick.
 Not relevant.
 All pets risk having an accident or coming down with an illness.
 It isn’t a matter of if they will become hurt or sick; it’s a matter of when.
 The best time to get pet insurance is when your pet is healthy.